Biswas57/kaflow/Engineering_Requirements.md

 A topic can be related to “user profiles” and each message relates to requesting an update to a specific profile.
 However, considering there can be many such requests at a given time, the system divides the incoming requests into multiple partitions.
 There can be multiple **consumers** consuming messages at the same time (concurrently).
 However, each partition is handled by only one consumer.
 Multiple consumers will allow us to effectively utilise the underlying hardware with multiple cores.

-In the context of the library you are building, topics are parameterised on a generic type; all event payloads within that topic must be of the specified type.
+In the context of the library that I am building, topics are parameterised on a generic type; all event payloads within that topic must be of the specified type.

 ## 1.1.
 Message Lifecycle: A Simple Example